 Step 6: Stabilizing the Shelf

 Now connect the two sides of your shelf with two crossed sticks using Japanese diagonal lashing knot.
 Hint: you might want to ask somebody to hold the sticks while you are tying the knots.

-Step 7: All the Shelves Into Their Places.
+Step 8: All the Shelves Into Their Places.

 Place the shelves on their places.